saviynt/developer-portal/README.md

 ## Usage

 After installing dependencies via `npm install`, use the following to start the local, development server.
+Of note, `yarn install` is necessary for the GitHub build pipeline, so ensure you have a `yarn.lock` file when merging dependency updates.

 ```
+% yarn install
 % yarn start
 ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>